arjungup740/eleventy-base-blog/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+My name is Arjun!
+I am a data scientist/developer who has been a bit of a digital nomad since October 2022, but homebases have been Charlotte and New York City!